Implementation of soft-constrained MPC for Tracking using its semi-banded problem structure: Soft-constrained MPC for tracking

 of dimension $n_v = (N+1)(n_x+n_u+n_y)$.
 Defining

 we have that the constraints in \eqref{MPCT_formulation} impose $\underline{v}_t \leq v_t \leq \overline{v}_t$.
 Thus, we can transform \eqref{MPCT_formulation} into its soft-constrained variant

 where $\gamma_\beta(v_t ; \overline{v}_t, \underline{v}_t)$ penalizes the violation of the constraints $\LBu_i \leq u_i \leq \UBu_i$, $i \in \mathbb{Z}_1^{N-1}$, as well as \eqref{ineq_x}-\eqref{ineq_ys}.
 Note that we do not relax the constraints $\LBu_0 \leq u_0 \leq \UBu_0$, given that, in practice, bounds in system inputs are typically given by the physical limits of the actuators.
-The main advantage of this soft-constrained approach w.r.t. \eqref{MPCT_formulation} is that the underlying optimization problem \eqref{MPCT_formulation_soft} is always feasible if $N$ is greater than the controllability index of the system.
+The main advantage of this soft-constrained approach w.r.t. \eqref{MPCT_formulation} is that the underlying optimization problem \eqref{MPCT_formulation_soft} is always feasible if $N$ is larger than the controllability index of the system, a condition which is assumed to be satisfied.
+Thus,~\eqref{MPCT_formulation_soft} always admits an optimal solution; a condition that will guarantee the asymptotic convergence of the solver presented in the following section.